daidensacha/Portfolio-Daiden-Sacha/README.md

 - Main Navbar link hover bottom-leftToRight Border taken from [Pure CSS3 Animated Border](https://code-fx.github.io/Pure-CSS3-Animated-Border/)

 - Inspiration for the button and icon styling from ["Styling buttons, the right way"](https://fvsch.com/styling-buttons/) by **Florens Verschelde**
+- Thanks to UIkit for extensive documentation and examples showing what is possible and how to implement UIkit components and features used throughout my project.

 ### NOTES
 * * *